AY2324S2-CS2113-W13-1/tp/docs/DeveloperGuide.md

   * Should the number of `_` be 0, the player has won.

 ### <span style="color:grey;">Storage Class:</span>
-Storage Class (v2.1) is intended to load and save statistics, such as player name and number of wins, to a data file.
+Storage Class is intended to load and save statistics, such as player name and number of wins, to a data file.
 Currently, this is unimplemented for its purpose.
-It may be further completed in a later version.
+We plan to further develop this feature in a future release.

 This Sequence Diagram illustrates an overview of how the different classes interact with each other in the main